In Tempe, two wheels are better than four!

 Tempe is known for many things: Mill Avenue, Arizona State University, ASU Gammage and more than a few really fun annual festivals and events.
 But did you know that Tempe is known for being a bike-friendly city too?

-For a 40 square mile city, it’s amazing that there are 217 miles of Tempe bike paths, from desert trails to bike lanes on city streets.
-For details about these bike paths, videos about bike safety and more, visit the City of Tempe website: www.tempe.gov/bike.
+For a 40-square-mile city, it’s amazing that there are 217 miles of Tempe bike paths, from Sonoran Desert trails to bike lanes on city streets.
+For details about these bike paths, videos about bike safety and more, visit the City of Tempe website: tempe.gov/bike.

 If you don’t have a bike of your own, you can rent one from The Bicycle Cellar or borrow one from one of the Tempe hotels that have bikes for their guests: Canopy by Hilton Tempe Downtown, Moxy Phoenix Tempe and Graduate Tempe.

 Now that I’ve rediscovered my love of cycling, I’ve found a few favorite Tempe biking trails:

 Crosscut Canal Path and Tempe Town Lake

-Just last year, the City of Tempe improved upon an existing bike path, the Crosscut Canal Path through Papago Park.
+Just recently, the City of Tempe improved upon an existing bike path: the Crosscut Canal Path through Papago Park.
 My favorite way to get there is to ride north on Mill Avenue, over the bridge and then just past Curry Road.
 The entrance to this canal path is just north of Curry on the east side of the street.
-Once you turn in, you’ll find the first of several public artworks and then, you’ll really feel like you’re in another world.
-A disc golf course combines with the beauty of a tree-lined canal.
+Once you turn in, you’ll begin feel like you’re in another world.
+From the tree-lined canal., you’ll notice several public art installations as well as a disc golf course.
 Continuing up the hill, you’ll see the buttes of Papago Park, the Rolling Hills Golf Course and even a few aqueducts that connect to our canal system.
-For the return trip, I always ride to the other side of Mill Avenue, just behind the Marquee Theater to connect to the paths on the north shore of Tempe Town Lake.
+For the return trip, I always ride to the other side of Mill Avenue, just behind the Marquee Theatre to connect to the paths on the north shore of Tempe Town Lake.
 From here, I head west and go over the lake on the pedestrian bridge and then cruise to my heart’s content through Tempe Beach Park.

 Kyrene Canal Path